3rd Grade Texas STAAR Test – Study Guide, Practice Questions & Helpful Tips

 How many questions are on the 3rd-grade STAAR test?

-The Math STAAR test for 3rd grade contains a total of 46 questions.
-The majority of them (43) are questions with multiple-choice answers.
 Only one of the answers is correct and the student needs to mark that correct answer.
-The remaining three questions have open-end answers, where the student needs to give their opinion and explanation.
+The remaining three questions have open-ended answers, where the student needs to give their opinion and explanation.

 The Reading test for 3rd grade contains 40 questions.
-There will be five paragraphs, texts, articles, and/or poems, each long around 500 to 700 words.
-After each paragraph, there will be eight subsequent questions regarding the information of the paragraph.
+There will be five paragraphs, texts, articles, and/or poems, each around 550 to 700 words.

 Types of questions on the 3rd grade STAAR test?